NiJoao/LegendasTV-Downloader/README.md

 The default settings are suited to my case and library.
 I recommend you to look at the default settings below.

-**Carefull** with default settings, it stores the downloaded subtitles with the language code appended (e.g. \*.br.srt), and **will delete already existing subtitles** that don't have the language code!
+With default settings, it stores the downloaded subtitles with the language code appended (e.g. \*.br.srt).
-(Actually, it replaces them with a hardlink to the best language available.)
+However, if a subtitles file exists without the language code, it skips that movie.
+Except if it's passed only one argument, one movie file, in which case it always search and downloads.

 ____